VedantKh/personal/src/routes/projects/+page.md

 ### Voice-based CRM for realtors <span class="links"><a href="https://youtu.be/CKjFMmc5wi8?si=sfs4W27oi-hlZ9Yt&t=14">demo</a></span>

 Making data entry feel like a conversation.
+Built with <a href="https://www.masonjwang.com/">Mason</a>.

 <style>
   h3 {